baobabsoluciones/cornflow/README.rst

 **Entrypoint**

-If you are using the default entrypoint of the production image, it will execute initapp script wich use and initialize environment variables to work with postgresql and airflow defined in docker-compose.yml.
+If you are using the default entrypoint of the production image, it will execute ``initapp.sh`` script wich use and initialize environment variables to work with postgresql and airflow defined in ``docker-compose.yml``.
 The image entrypoint works as follows::

     A new fernet secret key it will be generated.